stkim1/MTImageMapView/README.markdown

 - Completion block for notifying the end of mapping.<sup>3</sup>
 - Delegate to provide selected map index
 - Single public class and protocol to implement
-- Debug mode to display map on image
+- Debug mode to superimpose maps on an image

 <ol>
 	<li>There is no limit but you need to be reasonable.
 In this example, I put around 50.</li>